Spectral Methods in Microeconomics

-Square matrices often appear in formal models of social and economic behavior, especially models involving networks.
-Such models are used to study subjects ranging from opinion dynamics to pollution-mitigation negotiations to the regulation of large marketplace platforms such as Amazon.
-Typically, the square matrices that arise represent a suitable notion of nodes' ``marginal influence'' on one another.
-Spectral theory offers powerful tools for studying such matrices, and so underlies many key insights about these models.
-The Perron--Frobenius Theorem on nonnegative eigenvectors has played an especially prominent role in network applications.
+Matrices often appear in formal models of social and economic behavior, especially models involving networks.
+Such models are used to study subjects ranging from opinion dynamics to pollution-mitigation negotiations to the regulation of large marketplace platforms.
+Matrices are used to capture the focal economic structure in each case.

+Spectral theory offers powerful tools for understanding matrices, and economic modelers have leveraged these tools to gain considerable insight.
+When special structure is present, such as nonnegativity or symmetry, more refined tools suited to this structure---such as Perron--Frobenius theory and the spectral theorem---offer additional leverage.
 This essay uses these unifying mathematical threads to offer an accessible tour of several important ideas in social science, assuming minimal non-mathematical background knowledge.
-Though the tour is necessarily brief, references cited throughout supply more context.
+Though the introductions to each topic are necessarily brief, the tour cites references throughout for more context.